sigvaldm/PIC-scripts/README.md

 # PTetra scripts
 Scripts for use with PTetra.

-The following scripts are assumed to lie in a folder with subfolders prefixed `Run` containing data.
-E.g. `Run15_25mm_2.5V`. `download.sh` will create such folders when downloading the latest files from Abel, matching the folder structure on Abel.
-More detailed description follows inside the individual scripts.
+Brief explanation follows below.
+More explanation is provided in each individual file.

 | Filename                 | Brief description                                                 |
 |--------------------------|-------------------------------------------------------------------|